qutip/qutip/doc/guide/heom/fermionic.rst

 Padé expansion.
 For the Lorentzian bath the Padé expansion converges much more quickly, so we will calculate the Padé expansion coefficients here.

-The Padé decomposition approximates the Fermi distubition as:
+The Padé decomposition approximates the Fermi distribution as:

 .. math::